 1. The Speed of Data Updates

 Let’s start with the comparison of the speed of data updates in the analyzed alternatives.

 To see a heatmap report in the Yandex.Metrica dashboard, you will have to wait from 3 to 10 minutes.
 During this time, the tools records and processes data to display the following result:

-The screenshot shows the coordinates of clicks and the relative temperature that corresponds to the frequency of clicks on the element compared to other interactions on the page.
+The screenshot shows the coordinates of clicks and the relative temperature corresponding to the frequency of clicks on the element compared to other interactions on the page.

 Displaying data in the Hotjar dashboard takes approximately as much time:

 The Plerdy tool displays the data on each page in real time regardless of its volume.
 So you can see clicks right after they are made:

 2. Recording clicks on dynamic elements feature

 Let’s compare Plerdy and Yandex.Metrica alternatives based on the example of a filter pop-up which opens after you interact with a floating button:

 We need to check the clicks inside the pop-up form (to see which filters are the most popular), so we go to the form and make several clicks on different filters.

 Here is the heatmap report of Yandex.Metrica:

 As you see, the tool displays the clicks on the main part of the page instead of the pop-up form that covers the whole page.

 Now let’s open a similar report in Plerdy:

 This report shows all the clicks on the filters.

 Another type of dynamic content is the text shown after hovering.

 In the Yandex.Metrica dashboard, the data looks like this:

 Let’s see how the same information is displayed in Plerdy heatmap software:

 This tool has collected 31 clicks on the text that is only displayed after hovering.

 Note that in this case, visitors clicked the text, not the image.
-If the text wasn’t displayed (e.g. a user just didn’t hover the element), no clicks would be shown.
+No clicks would be shown if the text weren’t displayed (e.g., a user didn’t hover the element).

 We have conducted a similar analysis in Hotjar.
 We have gone to a website page with several dynamic elements and clicked them: